life-itself/web3/README.md

 Here we collect the best theses for why this is important / interesting / will change the world.

+### Fairer Governance

+Can support more democratice, distributed governance e.g. cooperatives (somehow)

+* [If I Only had a Heart: a DisCO Manifesto](https://disco.coop/manifesto/) - Dec 2019 - A joint publication by DisCO.coop, the Transnational Institute and Guerrilla Media Collective.
+"Value Sovereignty, Care Work, Commons and Distributed Cooperative Organizations.
+The DisCO Manifesto is a deep dive into the world of Distributed Cooperative Organizations.
+Over its 80 colorful pages, you will read about how DisCOs are a P2P/Commons, cooperative and Feminist Economic alternative to Decentralized Autonomous Organizations (or DAOs).
+The DisCO Manifesto also includes some background on topics like blockchain, AI, the commons, feminism, cooperatives, cyberpunk, and more."

 ## Inbox

 * https://the-crypto-syllabus.com/web3-a-map-in-search-of-territory/ - Jan 2022 - by Evgeny Morozov